krantzinator/awit-code-epic/attendance-policy.md

 - We understand some weeks may have emergencies or more-than-average work from your full-time jobs.
 - You are permitted to get up to one (1) week of work behind due to a valid reason.
 If this happens, you are required to catch up on the previous week’s work by mid-week in the immediately following week, so as to not hold back the cohort from marking cards as completed.
-- If you accumulate more than one extra week’s worth of work, you may be asked to leave the cohort and to try to complete the Quest in the next round
+- If you accumulate more than one extra week’s worth of work, you will be asked to leave the cohort and to try to complete the Quest in the next round

 #### What qualifies as a valid reason?
 A valid reason is one that is not foreseen, and therefore not able to be planned ahead for.
 This includes, but is not necessarily limited to,